Persist add-in state and settings

 }

-To retrieve a custom XML part, you use the getByIdAsync method, but the ID is a GUID that is generated when the XML part is created, so you can't know when coding what the ID is.
-For that reason, it is a good practice when creating an XML part to immediately store the ID of the XML part as a setting and give it a memorable key.
+To retrieve a custom XML part, use the getByIdAsync method, but the ID is a GUID that is generated when the XML part is created, so you can't know when coding what the ID is.
+For that reason, it's a good practice when creating an XML part to immediately store the ID of the XML part as a setting and give it a memorable key.
 The following method shows how to do this.
-(But see earlier sections of this article for details and best practices when working with custom settings.)

 function createCustomXmlPartAndStoreId() {